 Paid Family and Medical Leave: Administered by Washington Employment Security Department.
 Washington offers paid family and medical leave benefits to workers.
 This insurance program is funded by premiums paid by both employees and many employers.
-Workers are allowed to take up to 12 weeks, as needed, when they welcome a new child into their family, are struck by a serious illness or injury, need to take care of an ill or ailing relative, and for certain military connected events.
-As directed by the Legislature, premium assessment started on Jan.
-1, 2019.
-For more information, see www.paidleave.wa.gov.
+Workers are allowed to take up to 12 weeks, as needed, when they welcome a new child into their family, are struck by a serious illness or injury, need to take care of an ill or ailing relative, and for certain military connected events. www.paidleave.wa.gov.